tgbugs/pyontutils/ilxutils/README.md

     -i, --index=<int>           index of -f FILE that you which to start [default: 0]

 ### The functionality of scicrunch_client.py
-=> Get functions need a list of term ids
+-> GET functions need a list of term ids

-=> Post functions need a list of dictionaries with their needed/optional keys & values
+-> POST functions need a list of dictionaries with their needed/optional keys & values

 Functions/Parameters: